Sahel: Desertification and soil loss

+Major dust storms are a frequent occurrence.
+During November 2004 several such storms hit Chad, originating in the Bodélé Depression.
+This is a common area for dust storms, occurring on average on 100 days every year.
 On 23 March 2010, a major sandstorm hit Mauritania, Senegal, The Gambia, Guinea-Bissau, Guinea, and inland Sierra Leone.
 Another struck in southern Algeria, inland Mauritania, Mali and northern Ivory Coast at the same time.

 Following the drought period of the 1970s and 1980, however, the Sahel began to experience increased rainfall.
-This may be due to global warming, which can cause changes that may result in changes in large-scale weather patterns, such as increased stronger monsoons, in turn caused by a warmer Atlantic Ocean.
+This may be due to global warming, which can cause stronger monsoons, in turn caused by a warmer Atlantic Ocean.
 Warming of the Mediterranean Sea may also be a factor.

+Groundwater levels are also rising, even more than can be accounted for just from the increased rainfall, according to some hydrologists.
+Other possible contributing factors include the Great Green Wall, the revival of traditional water harvesting methods and the abandonment of irrigation projects.

 Protected areas

-Protected areas in the Sahel include Ferlo Nord Wildlife Reserve in Senegal, Sylvo-Pastoral and Partial Faunal Reserve of the Sahel in Burkina Faso, Ansonga-Ménake Faunal Reserve in Mali, Tadres Reserve in Niger, and Waza National Park in Cameroon.
+Protected areas include Ferlo Nord Wildlife Reserve in Senegal, Sylvo-Pastoral and Partial Faunal Reserve of the Sahel in Burkina Faso, Ansonga-Ménake Faunal Reserve in Mali, Tadres Reserve in Niger, and Waza National Park in Cameroon.